agataokolska/to-do-list-app-react-redux-firebase/README.md

+##Hello, this is my ToDo App

+To use app on your computer or phone simply visit http://to-do-list-app-react-redux.surge.sh/

+To login as guest user please add:
+login: example@example.com
+password: example1234

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>